macfife14/analytics-challenge/README.md

 ### Part One
 The first part of this challenge involves a typical task you may handle as an Analytics Engineer at Dwelo.
 The data from `raw_sync_events` has been staged using the views (dbt models) defined in the folder `dbt/models/staging/`.
-Your task is to update the queries to
+Your task is to update the queries to:
  1. parse a few more fields
  2. deduplicate the events
  3. provide the SQL for `fct_command_statuses` which will reflect the outcome of each command among other data points